-Some time before children are 4, they will be ready to try to use the potty or toilet.
-Whānau can watch for the signs when children are ready and give them patient encouragement.
+Some time before tamariki are 4, they will be ready to try to use the potty or toilet.
+Whānau can watch for the signs when their tamaiti is ready and encourage them.

 Waiting for signs they're ready

-Between 18 months and 4 years of age, most children show they’re ready to start using the potty or toilet.
-Learning this skill can be most successful when whānau wait for their child to show some signs they’re ready.
+Between 18 months and 4 years of age, many tamariki show they’re ready to start using the potty or toilet.
+Learning this skill is most successful when whānau wait for their tamaiti to show some signs they’re ready.

 Signs they're ready

 - Are their nappies sometimes dry when you go to change them?
-If they are, that’s a sign your child can ‘hold on’.
+If they are, that’s a sign your tamaiti can “hold on”.

 - Are they interested in watching others go to the toilet?
 If they are, this can be helpful for learning about using the toilet themselves.